chepark/no-drone-zone/README.md

 - Add testing in the server side.
 - Modify security group inbound rules for better security.
 - When undefined data is fetched from Reaktor API, make the server work continuously without shutdown.
+- Deploy the SSL certificate and switch http to https.

 ## 8. Run locally